 Best styling products:

-8. Bouclème Curl Defining Gel, £15.00
+12. Bouclème Curl Defining Gel, £13.50

-– Best for twist outs
+– Best for medium hold

+If you’re looking to create the perfect twist-out, this product is a must-have.
+It creates the most beautiful, well-defined curls with none of the flaky, stickiness of other gels on the market.
 Its serum-like consistency will leave your child’s hair feeling super light and has a long-lasting, medium hold to ensure the style withstands much of the rough and tumble of kid life.

 It is packed full of nourishing, essential oils but these can irritate children with sensitivities so remember to do a patch test.